-Identification of blurry sequencing traces
+Identification of poorly resolved sequencing traces

-- The nucleotide runs in the sequence appear as indistinct blobs rather than as individually separate peaks (Figure 1).
+- The nucleotide runs in the trace sequence appear as indistinct blobs rather than as individually separate peaks (Figure 1).

 Causes of blurry sequencing traces

 - Capillary overload.
 This is normally caused by running “dirty” samples with large amounts of template (or other) DNA, proteins or salt.

 - High sequencing run voltages.
 The higher the run voltage the worse the resolution of the peaks in the trace file.
 High run voltages can also cause problems for the KB base caller resulting from the collection of the void peak.

 - Old array.
 The capillary array only has a certain lifetime (ABI only guarantees the arrays for 300 runs).
 After around 1000 runs, the inside of the capillaries in the array become coated in “junk” (proteins mostly) that are not washed out when the polymer is replaced.
 This junk coating interacts with the DNA fragments during a run reducing the peak resolution.

 - Use clean DNA.
 Avoid using templates that contain a significant amount of Genomic DNA, protein or salt.